augustohp/ore/README.md

 [Homesick][1] allows you to manage multiple [dot files][2] but it has some
 shortcomings:

-* Doesn't merge files, allowing multiple repositories to play nice together
+* Doesn't merge files, multiple repositories work only for different file names
-* Requires Ruby as dependency, which isn't always sane when you just want your home with you
+* Ruby as dependency feels too much for so little
-* Don't provide a standard to allow sharing your castle with others easily
+* Doesn't provide a standard, allowing to share your castle with others easily

 Carcassonne is for people who spend most of the time in the shell.
-It assumes a few things:

-1. It will be your first castle, owning some key files (e.g: `bashrc`)
+It assumes:

 1. It has a POSIX environment available
 1. You know what you are doing: destructive operations are done without interaction